 While every conversation isn’t time to put your elevator pitch to use, you should be ready to deliver when the opportunity presents itself.

-Thirty seconds to form a connection could be the challenge that takes your business to the next level, so get started on creating the perfect elevator pitch for 2022.
+Thirty seconds to form a connection could be the challenge that takes your business to the next level, so get started on crafting the perfect small business elevator pitch for 2022.